PowerPoint and Presenting Stuff - Page 227 of 1226

 « Older EntriesNewer Entries »

-PowerPoint users of all versions can learn about Size Differences pertaining to Slide Dimensions in PowerPoint.
-PowerPoint 2016 for Windows will learn about Corrections and Color Options for Picture Backgrounds.
-PowerPoint Online users can find out about Inserting Pictures, Inserting Online Pictures, and Changing Pictures.
+PowerPoint 2016 for Mac users can learn how to Duplicate Shapes by Dragging, and how to Flip Shapes.
+PowerPoint Online users can learn about Resetting Pictures, Duplicating Slides, and Changing Presentation Aspect Ratio from Widescreen to Standard (and Vice Versa).
 And if that wasn’t enough for this week, make sure you do not miss the quotes, press releases, and templates released in the last week.

 Stay informed about updated tutorials and happenings related to PowerPoint and presenting.